-Except for family planning, no other collaborative arrangement work is agreed nationally.
+Except for family planning, there are no other nationally-agreed fees for collaborative arrangement work.

 Doctors are advised to set and agree their own fees for this work.

 However, basic health information provided by GPs for community care purposes does not attract a fee.
-Any community care work that goes beyond the provision of basic health data does, however, does attract a fee.
+Any community care work that goes beyond the provision of basic health data, does.

-GP practices and Local Medical Committees may wish to contact their Area Team for clarification of arrangements within their local area.
+GP practices and local medical committees may wish to contact their Area Team for clarification of arrangements.

 The GPC (general practice committee) is aware of ongoing problems around the obligations and entitlements of GPs who are asked to attend child protection case conferences or to write safeguarding reports.

 Some CCGs, while noting the GP contracts contain no provisions requiring them to contribute to the safeguarding process, have suggested that GPs would need to justify non-compliance.